keredson/ygit/README.md

 - a tag
 - a pull

+## Design
+This is a partial `git` client implemented in pure python, targeting MicroPython.
+It speaks to HTTP servers using the [smart client protocol](https://www.git-scm.com/docs/http-protocol).

 ### Shallow Cloning
 By default clones are [shallow](https://github.blog/2020-12-21-get-up-to-speed-with-partial-clone-and-shallow-clone/) to save space.
 If you try to checkout an unknown ref, `ygit` will fetch a new packfile from the original server.